-- 2) Shall be responsible for presenting and/or recruiting members of the Board for potential conferences, training sessions, job-opportunities, and information provided by the Midwest Academy and/or GROW (Grassroots Organizing Weekend) by the United States Students Association. - 3) Shall coordinate at least two (2) training sessions on grassroots campaign skills throughout the year. - 4) Shall be responsible for training any interested student group in grassroots organizing. - 5) Shall serve two (2) office hours per week. - 6) Shall attend all Lobby Corps meetings and quarterly retreats. - L) Duties of the Legislative Director: - 1) Shall be responsible for preparing and presenting a weekly written report regarding the status of pending legislation, and policy/political developments. - 2) Shall work in conjunction with any entity that may provide assistance or information that will better the understanding of issues for Lobby Corps. - 3) Remain thoroughly informed on all relevant proceedings, legislation, and policy related to the work of the Lobby Corps.
-This includes but is not limited to: - a) United States Congress b) California State Senate and Assembly c) UC Regents d) UC Office of the President e) County of Santa Barbara f) Isla Vista Community Services District g) Isla Vista Recreation and Park District h) Goleta City Council i) Santa Barbara City Council - 4) Be responsible for producing a weekly policy update to the EVPSA and EVPLA office staff in the form of both press clips as well as a brief. - 5) Work in partnership with the AS Senate and Lobby Corp's adoptive senator to pass resolutions related to local, state, and national issues. - 6) Attend all Lobby Corps meetings and quarterly retreats. - 7) Hold three (3) regularly scheduled office hours per week. - 8) Shall present all relevant Position Papers passed by Senate to the Lobby Corps within two (2) weeks of the Position Papers passage. - M) General Member: - 1) Shall come to at least three (3) consecutive meetings before general member status is given. - 2) Status shall be removed at the end of the Academic Year and if three (3) meetings are missed without prior notification of either of the Co-Directors or of the Internal Director.
+- 1) Shall be responsible for instigating and maintaining communication with community organizations, the non-profit sector, as well as statewide and national networks, coalitions, and grassroots entities. - Shall be responsible for presenting and/or recruiting members of the Board for potential conferences, training sessions, job-opportunities, and information provided by the Midwest Academy and / or GROW (Grassroots Organizing Weekend) by the United States Students Association. - 3) Shall coordinate at least two (2) training sessions on grassroots campaign skills throughout the year. - 4) Shall be responsible for training any interested student group in grassroots organizing. - 5) Shall serve two (2) office hours per week. - 6) Shall attend all Lobby Corps meetings and quarterly retreats.

+L) Duties of the Legislative Director:

+- Shall be responsible for preparing and presenting a weekly written report regarding the status of pending legislation, and policy/political developments.

+- Shall work in conjunction with any entity that may provide assistance or information that will better the understanding of issues for Lobby Corps.

+- Remain thoroughly informed on all relevant proceedings, legislation, and policy related to the work of the Lobby Corps.
+This includes but is not limited to:

+- a) United States Congress

+- b) California State Senate and Assembly

+- c) UC Regents

+- d) UC Office of the President

+- e) County of Santa Barbara

+- f) Isla Vista Community Services District

+- g) Isla Vista Recreation and Park District h) Goleta City Council

+- i) Santa Barbara City Council - 4) Be responsible for producing a weekly policy update to the EVPSA and EVPLA office staff in the form of both press clips as well as a brief. - Work in partnership with the AS Senate and Lobby Corp's adoptive senator to pass resolutions related to local, state, and national issues. - 6) Attend all Lobby Corps meetings and quarterly retreats. - 7) Hold three (3) regularly scheduled office hours per week. - 8) Shall present all relevant Position Papers passed by Senate to the Lobby Corps within two (2) weeks of the Position Papers passage.

+M) General Member:

+1) Shall come to at least three (3) consecutive meetings before general member status is given.

+2) Status shall be removed at the end of the Academic Year and if three (3) meetings are missed without prior notification of either of the Co-Directors or of the Internal Director.